Isaac heads for U.S. Gulf Coast after drenching south Florida

 That could send gasoline prices spiking just ahead of the U.S. Labor Day holiday, analysts said.
 "It's going right in the heart of refinery row," Phil Flynn, an analyst with Price Futures Group in Chicago, said on Sunday.

-London-based BP Plc, the biggest U.S. Gulf producer, said it was shutting production at all of its Gulf of Mexico oil and gas platforms and evacuating all workers on Sunday.
+London-based BP Plc <Bp. l>, the biggest U.S. Gulf producer, said it was shutting production at all of its Gulf of Mexico oil and gas platforms and evacuating all workers on Sunday.

-Isaac was getting better organized and faced favorable conditions, increasing the possibility the storm could strengthen beyond a Category 2 hurricane, said NHC meteorologist David Zelinsky.
+Isaac was becoming better organized and faced favorable conditions, increasing the possibility that the storm could strengthen beyond a Category 2 hurricane, said NHC meteorologist David Zelinsky.

-Tropical-force winds from the massive storm stretched across 400 miles, with rain bands extending even further, he added.
+Tropical-force winds from the massive storm stretched across 400 miles (644 km), with rain bands extending even further, he added.

-"It certainly is a large storm," he said, noting that wind gusts of 60 mph had been detected as far apart as Key West and Palm Beach.
+"It certainly is a large storm," he said, noting that wind gusts of 60 mph (100 kph) had been detected as far apart as Key West and Palm Beach.

 The winds forced cancellations of hundreds of flights in and out of Miami, Fort Lauderdale and other south Florida airports.
 Miami Mayor Carlos Gimenez reported more than 500 cancellations affecting Miami International Airport alone.